 - features which make the area locally distinct

-Appraised conservation areas
+Appraised conservation areas in York

-- Fulford road Conservation Area Appraisal 2010
+- Fulford road Conservation Area Appraisal, 2010

-- Fulford village Conservation Area Appraisal 2008
+- Fulford Conservation Area Appraisal, 2008

-- Heslington Conservation Area Appraisal 2009
+- Heslington Conservation Area Appraisal, 2009

-- Nestlé/Rowntree factory Conservation Area Appraisal 2008
+- Nestlé/Rowntree Conservation Area Appraisal, 2008

-- Strensall Conservation Area Appraisal 2011
+- Strensall Village Conservation Area Appraisal, 2011

-- Strensall railway buildings Conservation Area Appraisal 2011
+- Strensall Railway Conservation Area Appraisal, 2011

-- Towthorpe Conservation Area Appraisal 2011
+- Towthorpe Conservation Area Appraisal, 2011

 Heritage Topic Paper